D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

 D'Angelo Russell Insights vs. the Nuggets

-- Russell's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Russell's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.
+- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the NBA.

-- The Nuggets allow 40.8 rebounds per contest, best in the NBA.
+- On the boards, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.

-- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.
+- Looking at assists, the Nuggets have given up 25.7 per contest, 15th in the league.

-- In terms of 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.
+- The Nuggets are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per contest.

 D'Angelo Russell vs. the Nuggets